wp-plugins/wp-property/readme.txt

 == Upgrade Notice ==

+= 1.20.0 =
+* Major changes to the way pagination is handled.
+Pagination is no longer loaded from a file but from wpi_draw_pagination().

 = 1.17.2 =
 * draw_property_search_form() has been changed where arguments passed to it are in array format.